Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP 3.9.7 =
+- Added a new filter hook 'sdm_post_type_capability'.
+This hook can be used to apply a customization and override the default capability from 'administrator' to other roles.

 = 3.9.6 =
 - The Export Logs to CSV feature now pushes the CSV file directly to the browser.
 - The JavaScript code for the stats menu has been moved to a separate file.